payalmeena143/JobZee/README.md

 npm install

-## Make your own config file for coudinary API Key
+## Make your own config file for cloudinary API Key

 ## After doing all the above do:
 npm run dev